 Obtaining or Transferring a House Deed

-As a buyer, you’re not responsible for tracking down a house deed (though it is a critical element to your house-buying timeline).
+As a buyer, you’re not responsible for tracking down a house deed (though it is a critical factor in your house-buying timeline).
 But if you’re selling or taking out a second mortgage on your home, you’ll have to locate the document before moving forward.

-Luckily, you can track down a house deed in a few simple steps.
+Luckily, you can track down a house deed with just a few simple steps.

 1. Determine your jurisdiction.
 A search for a house deed should always start by confirming your county recorder’s website .

 3. Conduct an accuracy check.
-Assuming you find a record of your house deed, take a few minutes to ensure it is accurate.
+Assuming you find a record of your house deed, take a few minutes to ensure that it’s accurate.
 If you do spot an error, call the recorder’s office to determine how the issue can be resolved.

 4. Request a copy.
 If everything with your house deed is accurate, you can request a copy from the recorder.
 You may need to submit proof of your identity or pay a fee for both the copy and certification.
 But once you’ve met all the criteria of the office, you’ll have a physical copy of your house deed.

-If you struggle to track down your house deed, you always have the option of hiring a third party to handle the process for you.
+If you’re struggling to track down your house deed, you always have the option of hiring a third party to handle the process for you.